 Guide to Variable-Speed Furnaces

-Variable-Speed Furnaces: What They Are and How They Work
+Variable-Speed Furnaces: What Are They and How Do They Work?

-Most variable-speed furnaces are condensing furnaces, although a handful are available in non-condensing models with lower AFUE ratings.
+Many variable-speed furnaces are condensing furnaces, although a few are available in non-condensing models with lower AFUE ratings.
 In order for a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.

-Do Variable-Speed Furnaces Run Nonstop?
+Do Variable-Speed Furnaces Run All the Time?

-When sufficient energy is necessary to maintain your desired temperature level, the furnace will shift to a higher speed to manage the higher demand.
+When sufficient energy is necessary to maintain your preferred temperature level, the furnace will shift to a higher speed to manage the higher demand.
 Doing this will ensure more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces